 Minimum terrarium size for leopard lizards

 The absolute minimum enclosure size for a single leopard lizard is 36” x 24” x 24”.
-However, leopard lizards are very active, so if you can provide larger, your pet will absolutely use the extra space!
+However, leopard lizards are very active, so if you can provide larger, such as a 48" x 24" x 24", your pet will absolutely use the extra space!

 It is possible to successfully house multiple leopard lizards together.
 For best results, do not house leopard lizards of different sizes together, as they are cannibalistic.
 You also must provide a significantly larger enclosure than the minimum.
 However, cohabitation is optional.
 Your lizard will be just fine having the terrarium all to itself!

 Yes!
 Leopard lizards require UVB lighting for their survival.
 UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.

 The best UVB bulbs for a leopard lizard housed in a 36” long enclosure are: